lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ### Example POST

-To retrieve one or more nonces while optionally specifying the length and/or type:
+This example shows how to retrieve a nonce and including the length and type:

 ~~~
 POST /.well-known/est/nonce HTTP/1.1